2025 Memory Tree

 Share them with the Norwich Lions Club Memory Tree

-The Norwich Lions Club is accepting donations to benefit the 19 Days of the Valley, which is an initiative to raise funds for the Upper Valley Haven from December 1 through 19.
-All donations will be matched by the Jack & Dorothy Byrne Foundation.
+The Norwich Lions Club is accepting donations to benefit Haven Giving Days (formerly the 19 Days of the Valley), which is an initiative to raise funds for the Upper Valley Haven from December 1 through 31.

 We invite you to memorialize those who are special to you with the attractive form that you can download and print by clicking here: Memory Tree (PDF: write on printed copy) or Memory Tree (MS Word: write in file, then print).